ossobv/gocollect/servers/README.rst

 TODO
 ----

-* Fix wsgi2file to actually work.
+* Test wsgi2file to see if it actually works.

-* Fix problems with missing hostnames?